a metal thali tray with rice, papadam, pickle and 4 metal containers of food

 Getting Around Delhi

-Uber and Ola are the two most popular ride share apps.
-Everyone uses them!
-I prefer Uber and use it all the time.
-Both are inexpensive.
-BluSmart is another taxi app used in Delhi that use electric cars.
+Delhi does have Uber and it’s a very popular mode of transit.
+Ola is another well used ride share app in Delhi.
+Both are inexpensive, but I think Uber is the better one.
+BluSmart is another taxi app used in Delhi that uses electric cars.
 You’ll need data to use any of these, but you can pick up a local SIM card at the airport on arrival.

 FAQs